zakdances/generator-gulp-angular/app/templates/gulp/README.md

 # Gulp Tasks

-Because the `gulpfile.js` was becoming enormous and because I hate huge files, this directory contains all the gulp tasks splited by purposes.
+Because the `gulpfile.js` was becoming enormous and because we hate huge files, this directory contains all the gulp tasks split by purpose.

 ## build.js